Smoked salmon tartines are a quick an easy idea for breakfast, lunch or a snack.

 - Cream cheese - use crème fraîche or soured cream as an alternative.

-- Bread - slices of toasted baguettes, brown bread or Kentish huffkins would work.
+- Bread - slices of toasted baguettes, brown bread, bagels or Kentish huffkins would work.

 📖 Variations